Kshitij-Darwhekar/Intelligent-Traffic-Managment-System-Using-Computer-Vision/README.md

 - Matplotlib (for visualization)

 ## Installation
+1. Make sure you have downloaded YOLO v3 .cfg and .weights files from [YOLO Official Website](https://pjreddie.com/darknet/yolo/)
-1. Clone this repository to your local machine.
+2. Clone this repository to your local machine.
-2. Install the required dependencies using `pip` or `conda`:
+3. Install the required dependencies using `pip` or `conda`:
    ```bash
    pip install opencv-python numpy pandas matplotlib
    ```